Coordination Control of Discrete Event Systems under Cyber Attacks: Introduction

 \section{Introduction}

-The initial focus in supervisory control of discrete event systems (DES) involves controlling a system (referred to as the plant) denoted as $G$ through a centralized global supervisor denoted as $\cS$.
-The conditions necessary and sufficient for the existence of such a supervisor $\cS$ capable of generating a specified language $K$ are established based on the concepts of controllability \cite{ramadge1987supervisory} and observability \cite{lin1988observability} of language $K$.
-This centralized supervisory control framework has been expanded to encompass various other control paradigms, including decentralized control, modular control, and coordination control \cite{rudie1992think, rudie1995computational, yoo2002general, wong1996decentralized, komenda2012supervisory, wong1998modular, komenda2008coordination, queiroz2000modular}.
+Supervisory control of discrete event systems (DES) initially investigates how to control a system (plant) $G$ using one (global) supervisor $\cS$.
+The necessary and sufficient conditions for the existence of a supervisor $\cS$ which generates a given specification language $K$ are characterized by controllability \cite{ramadge1987supervisory} and observability \cite{lin1988observability} of $K$.
+This (centralized) supervisory control has been extended to decentralized control, modular control, and coordination control \cite{rudie1992think, wong1998modular, komenda2008coordination, queiroz2000modular, komenda2012supervisory}.

-Coordination control starts with $G$, $K$, and multiple sets of local events $\Sigma_i$.
-To make coordination control effective, two conditions must be met.
-The first condition, known as conditional decomposability, states that the parallel composition of the projections of $K$ onto $\Sigma_i$ should equal $K$.
-This condition ensures that the conjunction of the local supervisors is functionally equivalent to the global supervisor.
-Presumably, designing local supervisors is a less intricate task, and the implementation of these local supervisors is simpler and more efficient.
-For this to be true, the second condition, called observer property, must be satisfied, which says that the numbers of states in the observers (automata generating the projection of $G$ to $\Sigma_i$) must be less than the number of states in $G$.
-Not all systems meet these two conditions.
-However, when they do, coordination control can be very efficient.

-As networked control continues to proliferate, supervisory control theory faces new and evolving challenges.
-One significant challenge in the realm of supervisory control for networked DES revolves around cybersecurity.
-Cyber attacks are widely recognized as formidable threats to engineering systems.
-Researchers have dedicated efforts to explore supervisory control strategies for DES operating under the looming threat of cyber attacks.
-Noteworthy contributions can be found in publications such as \cite{rashidinejad2019supervisory, fritz2018modeling, wakaiki2019supervisory, zhang2018stealthy, wang2019supervisory, khoumsi2019sensor, wang2020mitigation, zhang2021joint, alves2022discrete, carvalho2016detection, basilio2021analysis}.
-These studies aim to address the unique challenges posed by cyber threats in the context of supervisory control for DES operating in networked environments.

-The investigation of modeling and controlling discrete event systems under cyber attacks is also explored in \cite{zheng2021modeling, zheng2023modeling}.
-When it comes to sensor-related cyber attacks, the assumption is that attackers can alter observed events to strings from an attack language, which is defined by a model builder based on their understanding of the attacker's capabilities.
-These attack languages can encompass deletions, insertions, and replacements, effectively modeling various types of sensor attacks.
-On the other hand, for cyber attacks targeting actuators, the assumption is that attackers can alter control commands issued by a supervisor by modifying the disablements and enablements of some controllable events.